xhayeck/evenHire/README.md

 Desc

 ## Getting Started
 Npm is used to install dependencies, which are stored in node_modules.
-The Node/Express server connects to a remote database.
+The Node/Express server connects to a remote database, and the default gulp task starts up the server and watches for file changes.
 Before running locally, be sure to run:
 ```
 npm install
 npm install gulp -g
-nodemon server.js
+gulp
 ```

 ## Technologies Utilized